 How We Work

-Education is one of the important components of a strong community.
-It is essential for development and health, and allows people and their communities to achieve their utmost potential.
+Education is one of the most important components of a strong community.
+It is essential for development and health, and allows communities to achieve their utmost potential.
 It cultivates young minds, harnessing their creativity and positive energy while building them into mature and informed thinkers.
 It arms them with the tools necessary to advocate for their communities, imagine alternatives, and build positive culture.
 This is the philosophy upon which Action for Education was founded.
 We believe that education enables an individual to realize his or her potential and that limited access to a quality education should not be allowed to prohibit anyone from achieving their dreams.

 Almost 25% of Honduran children do not receive formal education in any capacity.
 Of those who do attend some schooling, only 30% continue past the sixth grade.
 Due to limited resources, the Honduran government is only able to provide free public education until the fifth grade.
 This, combined with an average wage of $1.50 per day, contributes to the extremely low rate of enrollment in intermediate and secondary education across Honduras.
 Rather than pay to attend school, many children need to enter the work force to contribute financially to their families, perpetuating a cycle in which education is made inaccessible by financial need.
 This also fuels high levels of gang and drug related violence, which is a severe problem in Honduras.